cni-iisc/cni-website/_newsletters/2023/jun.md

 # Upcoming events

 events_headline: We have one seminar this month and also there are two major events happening this month.
 The 14th annual JTG/IEEE IT Soc summer school on signal processing, communications, and networks will be held at IIsc, Bengaluru from June 19-23, 2023, with topics on privacy, quantum, and distributed storage.
 Also there is bi-annual Cisco-IISc day on 27th June.
-Apart from this, Digital Defenders Cybersecurity Masterclass and Capture the Flag (CTF) Competition 2023  is being organized by CySecK- the K-Tech Centre of Excellence in Cyber Security – in association with the Centre for Networked Intelligence (CNI) (located in the Indian Institute of Science, Bengaluru) and Cisco Systems India Pvt.
-Ltd. There will be webinars delivered by technical experts from Cisco on the following topics Web Application Security,Network Security,Cryptography,Forensics.
+Rregistrations for the Capture the Flag (CTF) competition will be closing on 4th June.
+There will be Samgacchadhwam Series Webinars from 5th June to 27th June.
+These webinars will be delivered by technical experts from Cisco on the following topics Web Application Security,Network Security,Cryptography,Forensics.

 events: